-Students customarily make individual programs for their performances, with titles, credits, any special thanks and notes.
-You can also coordinate with other performers to create a single program for the evening performances.
-Please turn in a final version of the programs to the Performance Studies Department office for printing no less than a week prior to the performance event.
+Students customarily make individual programs for their performances, with titles, credits, any special thanks, and notes.
+You can also coordinate with other performers to create a single program for the evening show.
+Please turn in a final version of the programs to the Business Administrator for printing no less than a week prior to the performance event.
+Please note, programs will be printed on 8.5" x 11" paper.